Su Luopei (Robert Spence) Written Expression, WS 2024/2025

 the MS Teams meeting that will appear in your MS Teams calendar.

 Please make sure you are registered on LSF and try to keep in regular contact with me via email or other means if we do not see each other each week.
+I strongly recommend not missing too many of the sessions though.

-The course materials include videos of presentations using slides, reading exercises, and various worksheets.
+The course materials include slides, reading exercises, and various worksheets.
 The worksheets are voluntary, and do not constitute part of the portfolio you have to produce in order to pass the course.
 But note that the content of each worksheet will typically become the subject of the discussion at some point during the following meeting, so it is advisable to at least look at each worksheet and think about it ...

 The course will be structured in a number of blocks:

-The first block will involve exchanging contact details and making decisions about communication channels and frequency of virtual contact.
+The first block will involve exchanging contact details and making decisions about communication channels and frequency of contact.

 The third block will consist of four major tasks, such as writing (or rewriting or editing) texts belonging to four different genres.
 We will explore the conventions of each genre and look at the regions of English vocabulary and grammar that the genre in question tends to foreground.
+Your grades for these four tasks will form the basis for your overal grade.

 The fourth block will be the briefest, and will consist of general feedback.
 We will discuss grades, as well as arrangements for sending your results to the examinations office.

-Plan for Summer Semester 2022:
+Plan for Winter Semester 2024/2025:

 Here you can find the plan for this semester’s work:

-Materials for Week 01 (13.04.2022):
+Materials for Week 01 (16.10.2024):

 All the materials you need for Week 01 can be found in this directory: